ANNA SIEGAL, EXECUTIVE DIRECTOR

 While working as a guide and teaching early childhood classes at the Rubin Museum of Art in NYC, Laura realized her love for teaching young children and decided to pursue graduate studies at Bank Street College of Education.
 Prior to joining the RHP family, Laura received her MSEd in Early Childhood General Education, and worked as an assistant teacher in the 3’s classroom at City and Country School in the West Village.
 Before entering education, Laura received her Bachelor’s Degree in Arts Administration at Goucher College, and worked in various non-profit arts organizations in NYC.

 Kenzie is a native of the central coast of California and comes to Brooklyn by way of Portland, Oregon.
-She is a graduate of Lewis & Clark College, where she studied literature and creative writing as well as American ethnic/cultural studies.
-Soon after graduation, she became an assistant at a small neighborhood preschool in Portland and has been teaching young children ever since.
-She began her graduate studies in Early Childhood Education through a joint program of Portland State University and Portland Community College and will be continuing at Brooklyn College next year.
-She has taught in several progressive, constructivist, Reggio Emilia and Montessori schools in Portland and New York, with children from six months to six years, most recently at Williamsburg Northside Preschool, and is extremely excited about joining the RHP community this fall.
+Soon after graduating college she became an assistant at a small neighborhood preschool in Portland and has been teaching young children ever since.
+She has taught in several progressive, constructivist, Reggio Emilia and Montessori schools in Portland and New York, and joined the RHP community as a Purple Room teacher in 2017.
+Kenzie studied literature and creative writing as well as American ethnic/cultural studies at Lewis & Clark College and is currently pursuing her M. Ed.

 Tara spent her early years in the Boston area but always knew she wanted to see the world.
 She lived in Florida and Colorado before settling in NYC where she decided to pursue a BA in Psychology at City College of New York City.
 For a number of years she worked in the non-profit sector, teaching and managing educational programs for young adults.
 She return to school to earn a Masters in Early Childhood Education at Hunter College School of Education.
 She then worked at TriBeCa Community School, a Reggio Emilia inspired preschool.
 She is a member of the National Association for the Education of Young Children and was proud to be a presenter at the 2015 Dallas conference where she presented her teacher research on supporting autonomy and resilience in preschool aged children.
 Tara is a lover of animals and volunteers for a New York City animal rescue group, Ready for Rescue.
 She is a devoted yoga student and loves to travel.
-She is thrilled to be joining the team at Red Hook Playgroup and looks forward to getting to know the children and families!
+She joined the team at Red Hook Playgroup in the fall of 2016.

 Jamie grew up in Park Slope, Brooklyn, and still lives there with her husband and daughter.
 She graduated from Boston College with a Bachelor’s Degree in Early Childhood Education and received a Master’s Degree in Early Childhood Education from Teachers College, Columbia University.
 Though she began her career teaching third grade, her passion was working with the youngest students.
 After many years teaching kindergarten in NYC independent schools she found Red Hook Playgroup and has been thrilled with the opportunity to work in all three rooms and to be a part of the Extended Day program.

 Jill's history with RHP goes back to 2013, when she joined the team as a Green Room teacher.
-She left to spend a year as Blue School's Program Coordinator, but is overjoyed to return to the RHP community as the Art Specialist!
-Jill has worked with children for the past decade in a variety of roles and enjoys practicing art in both her professional and personal life.
-Outside of work, she can be found taking ceramics classes, creating fiber art, and teaching stuffed animal making classes.
+After three incredible years, she left to spend a year as Blue School's Program Coordinator, but was overjoyed to return to the RHP community as the Art Teacher!
+Jill has worked with children for the past decade in a variety of roles in the classroom, in administration, and in after school programs.
+She also enjoys practicing art in both her professional and personal life; she has taught stuffed animal making classes, started a hand embroidery business, and created textile art that has been exhibited in local galleries.
 Jill holds a Masters Degree from Teachers College, Columbia University in Developmental Psychology and a Bachelors degree from Skidmore College in Social Work and Dance.

 Hannah is an artist and educator and was happily introduced to the arts at an early age while growing up in Brooklyn.
 She returned back to her beloved East Coast after living and studying in the Midwest for many years, earning a BA from Oberlin College in Ohio and an MFA from The School of The Art Institute of Chicago.
 Hannah has nurtured her teaching practice in many contexts and with many age groups over the years, but most recently she has been a teaching artist with Abrons Art Center and Dia: Beacon.
 Hannah's goal as an educator is to awaken students to their creative and expressive abilities, which she believes every child to have in profound abundance.
 She is absolutely thrilled to be joining the RHP community.